-7a.35 Policy RW06 - Flooding states:-
+7a.107 Policy RW06 - Flooding states:-

 - 1. Development on the functional flood plain should be avoided.
 In areas where there is significant risk of flooding from any source (including flooding up to and including a 0.5% (1 in 200 year) flood event), development proposals will be assessed against advice and the Flood Risk Framework in the SPP.
 There will be a presumption against new development which would: - be likely to be at risk of flooding; - increase the level of risk of flooding for existing development; or - result in a use more vulnerable to flooding or with a larger footprint than any previous development on site. - 2.
-Development proposals on land identified as being at risk from flooding, or where other available information suggests there may be a risk, will be required to provide a flood risk assessment that demonstrates that: - any flood risks can be adequately managed both within and outwith the site; - an adequate allowance for climate change and freeboard has been built into the flood risk assessment; - access and egress can be provided to the site which is free of flood risk; and - water resistant materials and forms of construction will be utilised where appropriate.

-3. Where suitably robust evidence suggests that land contributes or has the potential to contribute towards sustainable flood management measures development will only be permitted where the land's sustainable flood management function can be safeguarded.
+Development proposals on land identified as being at risk from flooding, or where other available information suggests there may be a risk, will be required to provide a flood risk assessment that demonstrates that: - any flood risks can be adequately managed both within and outwith the site; - an adequate allowance for climate change and freeboard has been built into the flood risk assessment: - access and egress can be provided to the site which is free of flood risk; and - water resistant materials and forms of construction will be utilised where appropriate. - 3.
+Where suitably robust evidence suggests that land contributes or has the potential to contribute towards sustainable flood management measures development will only be permitted where the land's sustainable flood management function can be safeguarded. - 7a.108 This site is not considered to be at risk of flooding.
+It is not anticipated that it would increase flood risk elsewhere.

-7a.36 Policy RW07 - Air Quality states:-
+7a.109 Policy RW07 - Air Quality states:-